AR2202/AnnikasTrackingScripts/Documentation.md

 counted as wing extension bouts (default = 13) Datatype: integer

-WINGEXTONLY: use only wing extension frames (default = true) Datatype: Bool
+WINGEXTONLY: use only wing extension frames (default = true) Datatype: Bool Wingextonly is true by default if no other options are specified, false if fromscores or specificframes or filterby are specified.

 MINWINGANGLE: minimum angle of the wing to body axis (in degrees) to be counted as wing extension (default = 30) Datatype: double